-- Joined in 2017 from PartnerRe, where she served most recently as Secretary to the Board of PartnerRe Ltd and General Counsel to its Bermuda subsidiaries.
-Previously was an Associate at Conyers Dill & Pearman Limited, specialising in corporate law with a particular focus on insurance and reinsurance regulatory matters.
-Upon admittance to the Bermuda Bar, began her law career as an Associate with Cox Hallett Wilkinson in its corporate department. - Graduated with a Bachelor of Arts (Law) from Napier University in Scotland, and earned a Post Graduate Diploma in Law from The University of Law in the United Kingdom.
-Also completed the Legal Practice Course at The University of Law.
-Gemma serves as Co-Chair of the Policy Committee of the Association of Bermuda Insurers & Reinsurers. - Is a member in good standing of the Bermuda Bar Association.
+- Joined Hamilton in 2017 from PartnerRe, where she served most recently as Secretary to the Board of PartnerRe Ltd and General Counsel to its Bermuda subsidiaries.
+Previously was an Associate at Conyers Dill & Pearman Limited, specializing in corporate law with a particular focus on insurance and reinsurance regulatory matters.
+Upon admittance to the Bermuda Bar, began her law career as an Associate with Cox Hallett Wilkinson in its corporate department. - Formerly served as Co-Chair of the Policy Committee of the Association of Bermuda Insurers & Reinsurers. - Called to the Bermuda Bar in 2005 and remains a member in good standing.